AntheSevenants/ntk/README.md

 2. Type the sentence to be parsed in the top textbox
 3. Type the parsing code in the bottom textbox
 4. The sentence parse will appear below

+To enable the pre-2019 syntax, append `?pre2019` to the URL.